ceedee666/modern-abap-curriculum/docs/hello_world.md

 After the connection to the ABAP environment is established the next step is to write the ABAP Hello World program.
 In order to do this the first step is to create a [package](https://help.sap.com/docs/SAP_S4HANA_CLOUD/25cf71e63940453397a32dc2b7676947/4ec14bab6e391014adc9fffe4e204223.html?locale=en-US&q=abap%20package).
-The first package named `ZLOCAL` is already created in the ABAP environment.
-However, `ZLOCAL` is a [structure pacakge](https://help.sap.com/docs/SAP_S4HANA_CLOUD/25cf71e63940453397a32dc2b7676947/4ec14bab6e391014adc9fffe4e204223.html?locale=en-US&q=abap%20package#types).
+The first package named `ZLOCAL` is already created in the ABAP environment, but it is a [structure package](https://help.sap.com/docs/SAP_S4HANA_CLOUD/25cf71e63940453397a32dc2b7676947/4ec14bab6e391014adc9fffe4e204223.html?locale=en-US&q=abap%20package#types).
-According to the SAP documentation a structure package is:
+According to the SAP documentation a structure package:

 > is the root container of a package hierarchy that defines the basic architecture of an application.
 > ...
-> Structure packages cannot contain any development objects except their own package interfaces and subpackages.
+> Structure packages cannot contain any development objects except their own package interfaces and sub-packages.

 As a structure package can not contain any development objects except other packages, the first step is to create a package for the Hello World program.
 In order to create a new package right click on the `ZLOCAL` package and select _New > ABAP Package_.
 This opens a dialogue to create a new package.

+As a structure package cannot contain any development objects except its own package interfaces and sub-packages, the first step is to create a new package for the Hello World program.
+To create a new package, right-click on the `ZLOCAL` package and select `New > ABAP Package`.
+This opens a dialog box to create a new package.

 In this dialogue enter `Z_HELLO_WORLD` as the package name and `ABAP Hello World` as the description.
-Click on _Next_.
+Click on `Next`.
 This open the _Select Transport Request_ view.
-Chose _Create Transport Request_, enter `ABAP Hello World` as the _Request Description_ and click _Finish_.
+Chose _Create Transport Request_, enter `ABAP Hello World` as the _Request Description_ and click `Finish`.
+This creates the package `Z_HELLO_WORLD` as a sub-package of `Z_LOCAL`.

 ![Create Package](./imgs/hello_world/new_package.png)